 For more tips buy Jodi's book The Etiquette Book: A Complete Guide to Modern Manners.

-This was first published in the April 2016 issue of Complete Wellbeing.
+div class="smalltext">This article was first appeared in the April 2016 issue of Complete Wellbeing.